sixfootpeter/Hello-World/README.md

 # Hello-World
 Github learning 101
 Getting started learning how to program.
-Like the ladies in Hidden Figures I'm doing what I cn to stay relevant.
+Like the ladies in Hidden Figures I'm doing what I can to stay relevant.